Nikos Englezou: Early career

 Englezou started his career in the youth teams of Apollon Limassol in 2008.
 The following year he went on trial to English side Nottingham Forest – the trial itself was successful but Englezou decided not to move to England; he joined Greek club AEK Athens and signed a semi-professional contract for the club.

 AEK Athens

 He signed his first professional contract with AEK in July 2011 and followed AEK's first team during the summer's pre-season training, with his manager Manolo Jiménez praising Englezou's crossing abilities.
 However, he was demoted to the reserve team after pre-season is over and did not make his first team debut until a UEFA Europa League home match against Anderlecht on 1 December 2011.
-He made his Superleague debut four months later at an away game against Doxa Drama, and played for a second time at a play-off match against Atromitos on 10 May 2012.
+He made his Super League debut four months later at an away game against Doxa Drama, and played for a second time at a play-off match against Atromitos on 10 May 2012.